 Hearing loss following head injury is a common clinical finding, although typically delayed in its presentation due to the immediate investigation ...

-The fifth cranial nerve is known as the trigeminal nerve and has 3 branches which are the ophthalmic, maxillary, and mandibular.
-The third branch i ...
+The fifth cranial nerve, the trigeminal nerve, has three branches which are the ophthalmic, maxillary, and mandibular.
+The third branch is called m ...

 Jane Corless BS, MS Flinders University Berri NY